top of page

 Endless Cold War

-History will tell us that we’ve been on the brink of a nuclear disaster since the creation of the atomic bomb, not counting the U.S. nuking Japan, because technically, Japan was at a disadvantage.
-Had they possessed an atomic weapon, the U.S. would have resorted to lesser catastrophic measures for fear of retaliation.
-Soon thereafter, U.S.S.R. evened out the playing field by building up their own nuclear arsenal, and thus began the nuclear arms race and the Cold War.
+History tells us that the world has been on the brink of nuclear disaster since the creation of the atomic bomb.
+This doesn’t even account for the U.S. bombing of Japan—because, technically, Japan lacked the capacity for retaliation.
+Had Japan possessed its own atomic weapon, the U.S. might have pursued less catastrophic measures out of fear of mutual destruction.
+Not long after, the Soviet Union leveled the playing field by developing its own nuclear arsenal, launching the nuclear arms race and marking the beginning of the Cold War.

 Get Out of the Cities!
 Is that the Answer?

-So there I went, into my self-induced anxiety, combing the internet for those kinds of websites that are riddled with doomsday predictions and conspiracy theories.
+So there I went, into self-induced anxiety, combing the internet for those kinds of websites that are riddled with doomsday predictions and conspiracy theories.
 I found a site that addresses nuclear survival, instructing the reader to:

 That seems like good advice.
 Don’t be an idiot.
 Get the hell out of the densely populated areas that are prime targets.